 - Education: Schools and higher education are likely to experience permanent changes for the foreseeable future.
 Schools, for example, might need to be agile and flexible about shutdowns and online education when outbreaks occur.
 The higher education sector could see the same impacts as primary and high schools.
 In addition, it will be heavily impacted by international travel bans limiting international student numbers.
 Revenue and a shift to online education are likely long-term trends.

 - Manufacturing: The manufacturing industry has been heavily impacted, as on-site work cannot be carried out on a remote basis.
-In addition, slowing economic activity has decreased demand for industrial products.
+In addition, slowing economic activity has decreased the demand for industrial products.
 Post-COVID, manufacturing businesses might need to get used to sudden plant closures to contain outbreaks as well as exploring automation to reduce worker density.

 - Media and advertising: Social distancing has led to growth in demand for entertainment and content, but advertising budgets have been impacted by falling consumer spending on non-essential items.
 Digital advertising might continue to grow physical advertising.